0v3rride/0v3rride.github.io/Posts/vulninridenum.md

   * What the drug or alcohol choice of the individual/group was during development ;)

 ## Some Of Python's Dangerous Functions & Methods
-In my opinion, Python is a fantastic language.
-It's one of my favorites along side with PowerShell, and C#.
+Python is a fantastic language.
+It's one of my favorites along side PowerShell, and C#.
 However, like all computer languages it doesn't come without it's flaws or dangerous functions and methods.
 You can read more about some of those dangerous functions and methods in the below links:
  1. https://www.kevinlondon.com/2015/07/26/dangerous-python-functions.html
  2. https://www.kevinlondon.com/2015/08/15/dangerous-python-functions-pt2.html
  3. https://security.openstack.org/guidelines/dg_use-subprocess-securely.html